ptz0n/wordpress-google-cse/readme.txt

 == Description ==

 This is not another iframe embed or AJAX result listing plugin.
-Search results from your Google Custom Search Engine is served via your WordPress search listing.
+Instead search results from your Google Custom Search Engine is served via WordPress search listing.
 No need to customize your theme or search box.

 PS: You'll need an [Google API key](https://code.google.com/apis/console/) and a [Google Custom Search Engine ID](http://www.google.com/cse/) to use it.
 DS.